 - A positive record with Professional Community Policies.

 If you’re using LinkedIn for prolonged periods, that bright white light can trigger eyestrain.
 LinkedIn knows this, so it released the Dark Mode feature for a better user experience.

-Switching to Dark Mode allows you to view LinkedIn content on a dark background.
-It cuts down eye strain, limits exposure to blue light, helps sensitive people, and saves your battery life.
+Switching to Dark Mode lets you view LinkedIn content on a dark background.
+It reduces eye strain, limits exposure to blue light, helps sensitive people, and saves your battery life.

 To turn on Dark Mode, head to Settings from your LinkedIn profile, scroll down to Display, and click on “Dark Mode.”

 The merge account feature is useful for members with one or more dormant LinkedIn accounts.

 It solves two problems: one) many of your connections would be reaching out to your inactive account, and two) you can’t create a new LinkedIn account with an email ID associated with your inactive account.